 To ride a Segway on a Greenville Glides tour, you must weigh at least 100 pounds and no more than 260 pounds.
-Both 90-minute and two-hour tours are offered year round, seven days a week.
+Both 1.5-hour and 2.5-hour tours are offered year round, seven days a week.

 Make reservations on the website or by calling 864.214.0119.